-Warm up a big bowl of this hearty and delicious Crock-Pot Meatball Beef Stew.
-This slow cooker recipe tender meatballs are simmered all day in a mouthwatering sauce with carrots, potatoes and onions.
+Warm up to a big bowl of this hearty and delicious Crock-Pot Meatball Beef Stew.
+This slow cooker recipe features tender meatballs simmered all day in a mouthwatering sauce with carrots, potatoes and onions.

 Crock-Pot Meatball Beef Stew